Gyrfalc0n/CIS-Windows-audit/README.md

 ```

 ## Results
 The audit results are stored in separate files within the results directory.
-The naming convention for result files is audit_results_<timestamp>.txt.

 ## Contributions
 Contributions are welcome!
 If you find issues or have suggestions for improvements, feel free to open an issue or submit a pull request.